latest tech scookietech

 Haptic feedback is about to get weird.
 In a good way.

 Right now, your phone vibrates.
 That’s it.
-But companies like Meta and Ultraleap are building systems that let you feel texture, weight, and resistance in virtual spaces.
+But Meta and Ultraleap are working on something different, systems that let you actually feel texture, weight, and resistance when you’re in a virtual space.

 Gaming will never be the same (and I’m not just talking about better controller rumble).